collinsbett29/Fermat-near-misses/README.md

 ### Description
 - This application was built using python version 3.

-- Near-misses is an simple program that produces  near-misses of integer triplets that would satisfy a^n + b^n = c^n for some n > 2.
+- Near-misses is a simple program that produces  near-misses of integer triplets that would satisfy a^n + b^n = c^n for some n > 2.

 ## Setup/Installation Requirements